googleapis/google-cloud-cpp/README.md

 e.g. `//:experimental-logging`.
 As previously stated, experimental rules are subject to change or removal without notice.

-Previously some of the rules in subdirectories
-(e.g. `//google/cloud/bigtable:bigtable_client`) had public visibility.
-These
-rules are deprecated as of 2021-02-15, and will be become inaccessible (or removed) on or shortly after **2022-02-15**.

 ### CMake targets and packages

 Only CMake packages starting with the `google_cloud_cpp_` prefix are intended